codegreen-roman/gym-dots/README.md

 ## Component

 - How my component should look like with a given set of props?
 - Can I determine all possible collections of props.
-So if a day label should render a day of the week,
+So if a day label should render a day of the week

 ```['M', 'T', 'W', 'T', 'F', 'S', 'S']```

-The easiest way is to use the expect().toMatchSnapshot() for every input from this list
+The easiest way is to use the toMatchSnapshot() method for every input from this list

 ```$javascript